vollcheck/xiomal/README.md

 ### Description

-`xiomal` is a library that allows to transpile XML to Python-native data structures.
+`xiomal` is a study project that process (unfortunately) XML data from external API.